God wants us to express our feelings in times of loss.

 On each annual anniversary of the passing, called the yahrzeit, it is traditional for mourners to light a 24-hour candle.
 And finally, mourners join the congregation in the Yizkor prayer recited at Passover, Shavuot, Yom Kippur and Sukkot.
 You may choose to practice some, all or none of these traditions, or to practice modified versions of them.
 Whatever your choice, remember that traditions can help us to grieve in solidarity (shiva) and to praise God together (Kaddish) in the midst of difficulty.

 In this world, eventually grief becomes a constant companion.
 But followers of Yeshua also have a hope—indeed a comfort—that is nothing short of transcendent.

 It’s common for secular Jews to say things like: “I don’t know what happens after death, I’ll find out” or “We live on in our achievements, or in the memory of others.”
 Or even, “We prefer to think about life here and now, not after death.
 Judaism is about how to live in this world.”
 But when push comes to shove, these sentiments offer little hope or comfort.
 Mortality mocks us if it is the final word.

 The apostle Paul encourages us to not be like those who have no hope.
 As believers, our hope springs from the promise of resurrection.
-This doesn’t mean that we are to stifle our emotions; recall that even Jesus didn’t tell people to chill out when Lazarus died but wept along with the others.
+This doesn’t mean that we are to stifle our emotions.
+Recall that even Jesus didn’t tell people to chill out when Lazarus died but wept along with the others.
 Still, the hope we have is not an emotion, but rather an understanding that God will undo the painful effects of this fallen world.
-1 Corinthians 15 is the quintessential chapter of hope in the resurrection.
+First Corinthians 15 is the quintessential chapter of hope in the resurrection.